Term bases - Inside an entry

 Matching:

 • Fuzzy: Use this value to get hits independently of prefix or suffix matching.
 In case of German, for instance, you have "Mutter" in your term base.
 With the Fuzzy setting, it also finds "Mütter".
 German has a lot of compounds like "Festplattenspeicherplatz".
-When your term base contains "Festplatte" and "speicher", it will be highlighted in the source cell containing the word "Festplattenspeicherplatz".
+When your term base contains "Festplatte" and "speicher", they will be highlighted in a source cell containing the word "Festplattenspeicherplatz".

 • 50% prefix: Use this value to set the prefix matching sensitivity of the selected term base entry as permissive.
 This is the default setting.
 In case of project memoQ will find both project and projects, but it will not find project-specific.

-• Exact: Use this value to set the prefix matching sensitivity of the selected term base entry to insensitve.
-In case of project memoQ will find project but it will not find projects and project-specific.
+• Exact: Use this value to turn off term matching for the selected term base entry.
+For the term "project", memoQ will find project but will not find projects or subproject.

 • Custom: Use this value to allow wildcards in the term base.
 Use the pipe (|) to specify the beginning of a variable part in a word, or use the asterisk (*) to specify that anything can come after the last character.
 If your term is Wassert|urm, memoQ will find Wasserturm and Wassertürme but it will not find Wasserschutz.
 You can enter several words with pipes and asterisks.
 For example bankovn|í operac|e will retrieve bankovních operací and bankovními operacemi as well.